skiphansen/xcat_ng_fw/research/README.md

 for images or firmware listings, they will **NOT** be provided.
 However you are free to create your own listings from your own EPROM.

+If you have a RIB you can use the [x9000.py](https://github.com/skiphansen/sb9600_tools#syntor-x9000-swiss-army-knife) script to save your radio's firmware into a file.

+If you have an EPROM programmer you can use it to read the contents of U501 from your X9000's personality board.

+In either case save the image as a raw binary file with a filename of eprom.bin.

 There are numerous versions of firmware for the X9000.
 We use the MD5 sum of the contents of the EPROM as a unique identifier of the version.
 All information for that firmware version is kept in a subdirectory named by the MD5 sum.
 We'll call this the version subdirectory.

 1. Install f9dasm from https://github.com/Arakula/f9dasm
-1. Remove the EPROM from your X9000's personality board (U501) and read the contents using an EPROM programer.
-Save the image as a raw binary file with a filename of eprom.bin.
 2. Run md5sum on eprom.bin.
 3. Check if the version subdirectory exists, if not create it.
 4. Move the EPROM image into the version subdirectory.